-Quite a few Boomers are still expecting to retire before 65, yet many don't understand their financial needs during the gap between retirement and Medicare.
-Medicare doesn't kick in until age 65 and anyone retiring before then will need to have a big enough nest egg for health insurance, purchased either privately or through the new healthcare exchange.
+Quite a few boomers are still expecting to retire before 65, yet many don’t understand their financial needs during the gap between retirement and Medicare.
+Medicare doesn’t kick in until age 65 and anyone retiring before then will need to have a big enough nest egg for health insurance, purchased either privately or through the new healthcare exchanges.

 More importantly, early retirees often fail to strategically plan their Social Security collections for maximum lifetime income.
 “One of the biggest problems is that people collect Social Security too early,” said Pat Simasko, founder of Simasko Law.
 “People aren’t pulling out of their 401(k)s and IRAs when they retire, but they’re collecting Social Security and pulling from their bank accounts.”